Wallace-F-Rosa/dwm-gnome/README.md

 --------------------------------------------------------------------------------

-Allows you to use dwm-wm with GNOME 3 Session infrastructure on Arch Linux.
+Allows you to use dwm-wm with GNOME 3 Session infrastructure in Arch Linux.

 Use the AUR package `dwm-gnome` for easy installation.